princyok/princyok.github.io/_posts/2020-03-20-understand-an-artificial-neuron-from-scratch.markdown

 ## **Activation functions**

-It is possible to use other kinds of functions as an activation function, and this is indeed what researchers did when the original perceptron failed to deliver.
+It is possible to use other kinds of functions as an activation function (a.k.a. transfer function), and this is indeed what researchers did when the original perceptron failed to deliver.
 One such replacement was the sigmoid function, which resembles a smoothened Heaviside function.

 {% include image.html url="/assets/images/artificial_neuron/heaviside_logistic.png" description="Plots of the Heaviside and logistic activation functions." %}